-If a disclosure is requested but has not yet been received, a short period of work is allowed pending receipt of the DBS disclosure at the discretion of the Head (or for Foundation/Support Staff the Director of HR/Operations Bursar) provided;
+If a disclosure is requested but has not yet been received, a short period of work is allowed pending receipt of the DBS disclosure at the discretion of the Head or Operations Bursar (or those with delegated authority) provided;

-- the appointment remains conditional; - a satisfactory check of the barred list is undertaken beforehand (for those in regulated activity); - all other checks have been completed satisfactorily - the DBS has already been requested; and - Appropriate safeguards determined through risk assessment, such as supervision/chaperoning, are put in place and discussed with the candidate.
-Such measures should be documented and reviewed every two weeks.
+- The appointment remains conditional. - A satisfactory check of the barred list is undertaken beforehand (for those in regulated activity). - All other checks have been completed satisfactorily. - The DBS has already been requested; and - Appropriate safeguards determined through risk assessment, such as supervision/chaperoning, are put in place and discussed with the candidate. - Such measures should be documented and reviewed every two weeks.